microchip-pic-avr-examples/pic18f16q41-analog-sensor-net/readme.md

 }
 ```
 # Relative Humidity Sensor:
 The humidity sensor used in this code example was a capacitive sensor whose capacitance changes in relation to the relative humidity in the environment where it is placed.
 The capacitance of the humidity sensor ranges anywhere from 110pF to 160pF allowing it to be used to accurately measure relative humidity based on the resulting capacitance of the component.
 The capacitive voltage divider feature of the ADCC was used to measure the relative capacitance of the sensor.
 Several reference capacitors of known value were measured to provide a baseline that can be used to determine the relative capacitance of a component using the raw ADC conversion result.
 The humidity sensor datasheet provides a characteristic curve that describes the relationship between the capacitance of the sensor in pF versus the relative humidity as a percentage.
 The humidity sensor used in this code example is a two terminal device, and one terminal was connected to an analog channel of the PIC18F16Q41 while the other terminal was connected to ground.
 The ADC was configured to be used in its capacitive voltage divider mode, and the positive reference voltage was 4.096V supplied by the Fixed Voltage Reference (FVR).
-The initialization routines used to setup the ADCC and FVR peripherals for this sensor interface is shown below.
+The initialization routines used to setup the ADCC and FVR peripherals for this sensor interface are shown below.
 Please refer to the related application note for more information regarding the acquisition and compensation of this sensor data.

 ### ADCC Initialization Code:
 ```c